lpil/photobank/README.md

 ### Backend

 The data provider for the Frontend.
-A GraphQL API deployed as a Google Cloud Function.
-Written in Typescript.
+An API written in Ruby.